Best Civilization 6 Mods

 If you’re Civilization 6 fan, then you know that each playthrough is a distinct experience reliant on your map layout, starting location, leaders, and available resources.

-While this formula allows each entry to feel fresh and exciting after multiple campaigns, having so many variables to keep track of can be overwhelming for some.
+While this formula allows each entry to feel novel and exciting after multiple campaigns, having so many variables to keep track of can be overwhelming for some.

-Thankfully, the Civ modding community is constantly finding new ways to streamline the series for newcomers while also delivering new content and features to veterans.
+Thankfully, the Civ modding community is constantly discovering new ways to streamline the series for newcomers while also delivering fresh content and features to veterans.

-In this list, we’ll highlight the best Civilization 6 mods for PC in 2024, including the best Civ mods available through Steam Workshop.
+In this list, we’ll highlight the finest Civilization 6 mods for PC in 2025, including the top Civ mods available through Steam Workshop.

 We’ll continue to update this list as new mods catch our eye, so make sure to check back and let us know if we missing any of your favorite Civ 6 PC mods!